Data For Now

 This initiative is anchored by four operating partners: the Global Partnership for Sustainable Development Data, the World Bank, the United Nations Statistics Division, and SDSN TReNDS.

 The Data For Now operating partners held a stakeholders meeting during the UN High-Level Political Forum in New York in July 2019.
-See the slideshow that helped guide the discussion here, and stay tuned for updates from the meeting.
+Data for Now was officially launched in the sidelines of the UN General Assembly in September 2019 by UN Deputy Secretary-General Amina Mohammed.